3mdeb/news-and-ideas/post.md

 As you see we have complete disassembly with RVA and hex representation of machine code for each instruction.
-As you see most addresses are relative to RSP or RIP, but as second one is given, there is also RVA and label given.
+As you see, most addresses are relative to RSP or RIP, but as the second one is given, there is also RVA and label given.

 Note that if you prefer Intel syntax it can be changed, just